 What works with one EHR often doesn’t work with another.
 Epic’s integration model, for instance, is different from Cerner’s.
 Each has its own developer portal, sandbox process, API behavior, and limitations.
 For RPM vendors, this means building multiple connectors or risking limiting your customer base.

-Since RPM platforms deal with real-time PHI, every touchpoint in the data flow—from the wearable or device to your backend to the EHR—must comply with HIPAA.
-Add in layers like third-party APIs, cloud infrastructure, or mobile apps, and you’re managing multiple points of vulnerability that all need to be locked down.
+Since RPM platforms handle real-time PHI, every touchpoint in the data flow—from the wearable device to the backend and the EHR—must comply with HIPAA.
+Add layers like third-party APIs, cloud infrastructure, or mobile apps, and you’re managing multiple points of vulnerability that all need to be secured.

 Most RPM devices output raw data (e.g., heart rate, SpO2, blood glucose) that must be normalized, labeled, and placed into the appropriate EHR fields.
-That means building translation logic that understands both medical context and technical schema—something many platforms overlook early in development.
+That means building translation logic that understands both the medical context and the technical schema—something many platforms overlook early in their development.

-Sometimes integration is technically “done,” but the data lands in the wrong place or in a format that care teams can’t use easily.
+Sometimes, integration is technically “done,” but the data ends up in the wrong place or in a format that care teams can’t use easily.
 If clinicians can’t act on the data, it doesn’t matter if it’s integrated.
 RPM must align with how physicians document, review, and make decisions inside the EHR.

 Many EHR vendors restrict access to their APIs or limit developers to sandbox environments with outdated data.
 Without live testing, bugs often don’t appear until production, slowing down rollout and increasing support load post-launch.